Is a Veggie Share Right for Me?

-CSA is just one way and it’s a good idea to consider whether this way makes sense for you.
-CSA isn’t for everyone.
+A vegetable share (also known as CSA) is just one way and it’s a good idea to consider whether this way makes sense for you.
+Shares aren’t for everyone.

-The members who return to our CSA year after year are a certain kind of customer whose preferences fit the CSA model well.
+The members who return to our farm year after year are a certain kind of customer whose preferences fit the share model well.

-Consider the following questions to see if your preferences fit the CSA way:
+Consider the following questions to see if your preferences fit the veggie share way:

 1. Do you value high quality vegetables with real flavor?

 Call me a snob, but I can’t eat tomatoes out of season anymore.
 They are missing flavor and depth.
 Harvested green, gas-ripened, traveling on a truck thousands of miles.
 No taste.
 No thanks.

 Vegetables grown on our farm never travel more than 20 miles to their end destination.
 We harvest them, cool them down, and send them out.
 Fresh.
 From.
 The Field.